BoyTiger-1/Escape-From-Mars/README.md

 ---

+## 💡 What it does
+Escape from Mars is an **infinite runner game** where you control a robot moving through a dangerous Martian landscape.
+- **Objective:** Avoid enemies, collect coins, and pick up power-ups to boost your performance.
+- **Shop System:** Use collected coins to buy new robot skins.
+You can click a skin to purchase it and double-click to equip it.
+- **Power-ups:** Give temporary abilities like speed boosts or invincibility.

+---

 ## 🎮 Game Controls
 - **Tap / Click and Hold** → Move your robot **up**
 - **Release** → Move your robot **down**